strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= .5.1 =
+* BUG FIX: Fixed bug when setting expiration dates for new levels added on the profile page.

 = .5 =
 * BUG FIX: Fixed fatal errors when running PMPro 2.0+.